 According to Harford et al. (2008), it is possible that debt and other management monitoring mechanisms are substitutive if managers choose a restrictive capital structure (higher leverage) to bond themselves and establish a reputation with the capital markets in the absence of strong governance.
 Conversely, if restrictive capital structures are the result of strong boards imposing constraints on managers, then capital structure and board strength are complementary (Harford et al., 2008).
-Friend and Lang (1988) was one of the earliest study’s to test this hypothesis.
+Friend and Lang (1988) was one of the earliest studies to test this hypothesis.
 They found that where firms have large non-managerial investors, their debt levels are significantly higher compared to those without a principal shareholder.
 This research suggests a complementary relationship between the existence of a large blockholder which can improve monitoring and reduce agency costs and the level of debt.
 Mehran (1992) examines executive incentive plans, corporate control and capital structure.
 He finds that where firms have more investment bankers on the board of directors, they have larger long-term debt ratios, and there is a positive correlation between the percentage of individual investors’ stock ownership and the firm’s leverage ratio, supporting the argument that major shareholders are also effective monitors.
 Consistent with the findings of Friend and Lang (1988), these results are indicative of a complementary relationship between board and blockholder monitoring, and leverage.
 Berger et al. (1997) also investigate cross-sectional correlations between corporate governance variables and debt levels.
 They observe that debt is lower when the CEO has a long tenure in office, has weak stock and compensation incentives, and does not face strong monitoring from the board or major stockholders.
 Berger et al. (1997) claim that their findings are consistent with entrenched CEOs pursuing less-levered capital structures, and thus the complementary view holds.
+With respect to outside directors the expectation is that they would choose to effectively monitor management by preferring more debt to impose a more constrained capital structure on the firm.